 Truth be told, I just used long sleeve t-shirts for these “sweaters”.
 It’s so warm here in Phoenix, even in the winter, that I rarely wear a sweater, so these long sleeve t-shirts are perfect for us.

 These Christmas Sweater designs would also look cute as gift tags or holiday cards.
-Make sure and check out all the files in the Fresh Cut SVG Cozy Christmas Bundle.
+You can find these sweater SVG Files in the Liz on Call SVG shop.